 All |

-The session underscored that local governments are closest to communities, uniquely positioned to fill gaps and partner with local organizations to deliver equitable climate action.
-Attendees were encouraged to read the full report, explore detailed tools and metrics in the appendix, and continue collaborative learning. |
+| 56:57 | Wrap-Up: The Role of Local Government The session underscored that local governments are closest to communities, uniquely positioned to fill gaps and partner with local organizations to deliver equitable climate action.
+Attendees were encouraged to read the full report, explore detailed tools and metrics in the appendix, and continue collaborative learning. | Yasmin Abraham, Kambo |

 Want to know more about the Peer Networks?
 Click Here.